Materials Research Society

 Letters to a Pre-Scientist – This pen pal program cultivates one on one relationships between students and real STEM professionals.
 We aim to humanize STEM professionals, demystify STEM career pathways, and inspire all students to explore a future in STEM by engaging middle school students in reading and writing during science class.

-My name is Karen Ehrhardt and I am a third-year graduate student in the Warren lab.
-My research focuses on developing synthetic methods for freestanding amorphous 2D materials and characterizing them via electron diffraction techniques.
-I attended Carleton College while majoring in Chemistry for my undergraduate studies.
+I am a fourth-year graduate student in the Warren lab.
+My research focuses on amorphous 2D materials and characterizing them with a combination of electron diffraction and computational techniques.
+I majored in Chemistry at Carleton College for my undergraduate studies, where I researched thermite combustion mechanisms.
 In my free time, I enjoy playing ultimate frisbee and cooking.

-I am a rising second-year in the Warren Lab researching fluoride-ion battery electrode materials.
+I’m a third-year student in the Warren Lab researching fluoride-ion battery electrode materials.
 I grew up near Asheville, NC and attended undergrad at Guilford College in Greensboro, NC.
-Outside of lab I enjoy playing soccer, walking in the woods, reading, and cooking.
+Outside of lab I enjoy playing soccer and pickleball, walking in the woods, reading, and cooking.
 If you’ve made it this far email me and I’ll Venmo you $1.

-I’m a third-year PhD candidate in the Cahoon lab working on vapor-phase fabrication of hybrid perovskite materials.
+I’m a fourth-year PhD candidate in the Cahoon lab working on vapor-phase fabrication of hybrid perovskite materials.
 I was born and raised in Virginia Beach, VA, and received my bachelor’s degree in chemistry from Old Dominion University.
-My passion for STEM education is what motivated me to run for one of the MRS outreach chair positions this year, and I also serve on the officer board of UNC’s Science in the Stacks organization.
-When I’m not in the lab, I love spending my time rock climbing, playing the flute, or drinking coffee.
+My passion for STEM education is what motivated me to run for a second term as MRS outreach co-chair this year, and I also serve on the officer board of UNC’s Science in the Stacks organization.
+When I’m not in the lab, I love spending my time rock climbing, reading, or drinking coffee!

 Liaisons: